giyaseddin/text-classification-dtse-challenge/README.md

 ```
 this will open the window of the project in the browser, and find the related project folders there.
 Then you can find ipython notebooks under `notebooks`.

+Last step before start running the project is to copy the datasets `train.csv` and `test.csv` under the `./data/raw/` folder.

+[data-processing.ipynb](notebooks/data-processing.ipynb) is the starting point to generate the cleaned data, it will process them and save under `./data/processed/` folder.

 ## Workflow and Experiments
 The development of the classification models involved a series of structured steps, each building upon the insights and results of the previous: